Search by Keyword

 The story actually is completed with the third verse which, while identical to the second verse in arrangement and number of measures, contains the ultimate lyrical impact of the song.
 This is followed by a repeat of the bridge and third verse, although this final verse is extended to seventeen measures to include a fitting conclusion to the song.
 The surprising G# major chord during this conclusion (on the word "true") gives the song its final emotional jolt.
 Thereafter it comes to a satisfying close with George's final melodic volume pedal riff hanging in the air.
 While "This Boy" fades off into the sunset with an ambiguity of whether the girl will take him back again, "Yes It Is" has a complete ending which gives a sense of finality to the story.

 John, as lead vocalist and rhythm guitarist, is the stand-out performer on the song, as he is by sheer percentage during the early Beatles days (although this will begin to switch very soon).
 His impassioned vocal work, especially noteworthy in the bridge, gives the impression that he feels very strongly about these lyrics, whether they're clearly stated or not.
-The guitar rhythm he uses throughout the song is identical to what he played in "This Boy," which may have motivated his comparative opinion of the song, although in this case his guitar is buried somewhat in the mix.
+The guitar rhythm he uses throughout the song is identical to what he played in "This Boy," which may have indeed motivated his comparative opinion of the song, although in this case his guitar is buried somewhat in the mix.

 Paul's bass work is also hard to distinguish in this song (turn up the bass on your system to hear it better) but is played with the appropriate simplicity to highlight the lyrics and vocal work.
-Speaking of vocals, you can always count on Paul for hitting the harmonies correctly, even with the complex layout George Martin prescribed for the boys.
+Speaking of vocals, you can always count on McCartney for hitting the harmonies correctly, even with the complex layout that George Martin prescribed for the boys.

 However, George Harrison seems to be the "weak link" when it comes to harmony on this song.
 Notice, for instance, the off-sounding harmonies at the end of the first two phrases of the first verse (on the word "tonight").
 As the song progresses, however, the three-part harmony is quite impressive.
 After many attempts with them singing this overdub live into one microphone, it was obviously the best they could get with this complicated vocal arrangement.